tnebooks/10th-science/question_v2/science/1-mark-questions/aba-is-a-powerful-inhibitor-of-in-tomato.md

 ---
-choices: []
+choices:
+  - Growth
+  - Flowering
+  - Photosynthesis
 answers:
-  - TBD
+  - Seed germination
 ---

-ABA is a powerful inhibitor of in tomato----?
+ABA is a powerful inhibitor of in tomato ----?